“Abraham’s Boys” by Joe Hill: A Story About Killing Your Heroes

 “Help your brother in,” Van Helsing tells Max after the beating.
 “You see what you make me do.”

 Throughout the story, Van Helsing’s psychological well-being is called into question.
 In fact, it starts to become clear that their father’s mission may be something less dramatic and more psychosomatic.
-As such, the boys eventually take it upon themselves to stand against this menace to save innocent lives and themselves.
+In the end, the boys take it upon themselves to stand against him to save their own lives and sanity.

 The short story “Abraham’s Boys” by Joe Hill is a haunting tale of family legacy.
 It drives home the idea that the legendary heroes of our lives (our parents whom we look up to and cherish) are, in fact, monsters in their own right.
 In Hill’s story, we have the pinnacle of that evil, which manifests in the physical, mental, and abuses perpetrated by an unwell doctor who believes evil creatures infest the world.
 His children’s naivete soon turns cynical as they come to terms with their father’s maniacal extracurricular exploits.

-It’s a sinister story that leaves the reader with a deep sadness for lost youth and truly meeting our heroes.
+It’s a sinister story that leaves the reader with a deep sadness for lost youth and the horror of the expression never meet your heroes.

 Discover more from The Writing Post